How to Give an Insulin Injection

 Note: This information is for educational purposes only and is not medical advice.
 For specific guidance on giving an insulin injection, please talk with your doctor.

 Insulin has an expiration date, so be mindful of this and don’t use expired insulin.
-Seriously — just toss it.
 Insulin also can’t be stored in the freezer, or left in direct sunlight.
 If you were keeping it cool in a bag or the refrigerator, give it time (30 minutes) to warm up to room temperature.
-Once you open a vial you can keep at room temperature for around 28 days.
-There are several different brands of insulin, so know which one you’re using and its dosage.
+Once you open a vial or pen, you can keep at room temperature for around 28 days.

 You’ll want to make sure there are no “clumps” inside the bottle of insulin.
 Sometimes this can happen when a bottle is shaken around too much, so if you spot any, don’t use that bottle and get another.

-- Alcohol swabs – You’ll want to wipe off the top of the bottle as well as the skin around the injection spot.
+- Alcohol swabs – You’ll want to wipe off the top of the bottle or pen, as well as the skin around the injection spot.

 - A “sharps” container, which is basically any sturdy box with a lid where you can keep the used needles and syringes.
 There are rules about how and where you can dispose of these, so check in your area for what is most convenient for you.
 Keep in mind that you may need a specific type of container depending on which disposal option you choose.

 Don’t get lazy and skip this … who knows what invisible bacteria or viruses have collected on your apparently clean fingers, and minimizing germs before puncturing your loved one is the best way to reduce the chance of skin irritation or infection.